 - Heavy Sled Work

-- Slideboard due to the explosive lateral nature of the exercise
+- Slideboard due to the explosive lateral nature of the exercise & chance of falling.

 - Stay away from most Met-con work.
 It leads to serious fatigue where the client is usually trying to beat the clock or focusing on quantity, not quality.